ezored/ezored/README.md

 2. Enter on cloned folder:
 > cd ezored

+3. Install python requirements:
+> pip install -r requirements.txt

+4. Install conan extra repositories:
+> conan remote add darwin-toolchain https://api.bintray.com/conan/ezored/conan-darwin-toolchain

-3. Execute to download **ezored-core** and to show bootstrap menu:
+5. Execute to download **ezored-core** and to show bootstrap menu:
 > python make.py

-4. Install conan profiles:
+6. Install conan profiles:
 > python make.py conan install_profiles

-5. Now all commands are available. run the following command to list all targets that you can build:
+7. Now all commands are available. run the following command to list all targets that you can build:
 > python make.py target

 Example: If you are on **Linux**, you can build the **linux_app** target, if on **macOS** you can run **macos_app** target and if on **Windows** you can run **windows_app**.